The European Cultural Centre

 Our own publications are an important part of our activities, not only by documenting our events and projects, but also by presenting different points of view, different ideas, from people originating from many different cultures.
 Our publications are raising awareness about the topics Time-Space and Existence, thus building up and making visible a platform for theoretical and artistic perspectives on culture.

 The ECC-Italy is part of the larger European Cultural Centre worldwide Satellite network and benefits from all its global partnerships with educational and cultural, governmental and non-governmental institutions, like Museums, Foundations and several other private initiatives.
 The ECC is in the continued process of establishing Satellites in different parts of the world.
 Our aim is to enlarge our network of cultural entrepreneurs, to create exhibitions, publications, videos and other cultural activities.
-The ECC has today established centres in Italy, Belgium, Japan, the Netherlands, Russia, India, South Africa and the USA.
+The ECC has today established centres in Italy, USA, Japan, Russia, India, the Netherlands, South Africa, Belgium, France, Spain, Nigeria and Seychelles.
 The European Cultural Centre headquarter is in the Netherlands.